mafintosh/random-access-database/README.md

 #### `var db = rad(storage, options)`

-Create a new databae. `storage` should be an [abstract-random-access](https://github.com/juliangruber/abstract-random-access) compatible storage provider.
+Create a new database. `storage` should be an [abstract-random-access](https://github.com/juliangruber/abstract-random-access) compatible storage provider.
 Options include

 ``` js
 {